hominoids/SBC_Case_Builder/README.md

 ### Options and Accessories
-The entities in this tab allow for the enablement and selection of different GPIO and UART openings based on their type identifier in SBC_Model_Framework.
+The entrys in this tab allow for the enablement and selection of different GPIO and UART openings based on their type identifier in SBC_Model_Framework.

 #### GPIO Selections
 ```
 disable - turns off the GPIO model and mask
-off - GPIO model is off, mask is on and default will be used when called
+off - GPIO model is off, mask is on and default will be used
 default - GPIO model is on and uses the mask setting stored in ./SBC_Model_Framework/sbc_models.cfg
-none - GPIO model is on and mask is off.
+none - GPIO model is on and mask is off
 mask opening selections - open, block, knockout, vent
 ```